 Roll 1d20 for every hex/mile the PCs travel on the Lightvale Valley map.
 When traveling at night, roll 2d20 and use the higher result.
-When subjected to speak with animals or speak with dead, all encountered monsters are aware of and can describe the tower dungeon to the amount that their intelligence allows.
+If any PCs can talk to animals or the dead, encountered monsters are aware of and can describe the tower dungeon to the amount that their LOG allows.